-- If you do use vaping to help you quit smoking, it’s important to stop tobacco smoking completely because even low rates of tobacco smoking are harmful.
+- If you use vaping to help you quit smoking, stop tobacco smoking completely because even low rates of tobacco smoking are harmful.

-Pregnant women should, therefore, avoid vaping.
+The vapour contains cytotoxic (harmful to cells) and carcinogenic (cancer-causing) chemicals that may pose long-term risks, especially to women who are pregnant.
 The effects of vaping during pregnancy on feotal development have not been sufficiently studied.
 However, research from animal studies suggests it may be associated with some harm.
 Smoking should also be avoided during pregnancy.

 The smoking ban in indoor workplaces only applies to smoked tobacco and does not apply to vaping or other products that are not smoked.
 Individual employers and business owners can decide whether they want to include vaping in their smokefree policies.